Difference Between Primary and Secondary Hypertension

 Although, noticeable symptoms were only observed at a higher level of blood pressure.

-For diagnosis, a patient’s reading is noted three to four times, as well as possible causes, are checked.
-However, there are usually no known causes are traced, but there is sometimes a family history of hypertension present.
+For diagnosis, a patient’s reading is noted three to four times, as well as possible causes are checked.
+However, there are no known causes traced, but there is sometimes a family history of hypertension present.

 Due to a family history of hypertension, a child of that family is most likely to have hypertension.
-Therefore, it is a risk factor of having a family history of hypertension.
+Therefore, it is a risk factor for having a family history of hypertension.

 Even a high BMI can lead to hypertension.
 Additionally, high salt intake and genes are all risk factors in the case of hypertension.